-Only for previous actions Only for active & new actions TARGETED WEAKNESS TR 18 19 20 21 22 23 Information is scattered amongst several documents and intranet pages and workers are not always familiar with the rules, procedures actions and services available.
-AII (R1-R4) Q2
+TARGETED WEAKNESS Only for previous actions Only for active & new actions 18 19 20 21 22 23 Information is scattered amongst several documents and intranet pages and workers are not always familiar with the rules, procedures actions and services available.
+All (R1-R4) Q2

 Responsible(s) Participant(s) .
-Research and Innovation Area Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager (Research and Innovation) Office of the Deputy General Manager (Finances and Resources) Human Resources and People Development Office Research Innovation Committee Library Office Ethics Committee UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group
+R&I department Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager for R&I Office of the Deputy General Manager for Finances and Resources Personnel Research Innovation Committee Library Ethics Committee UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group